Early Computers 1960-96 by Stephanie Bacon

 Stephanie's take on artificial intelligence (AI)

 The top three computer developments that amazed Stephanie.
+The top one being the invention of immediate access data storage.

 The building stones of computing, such as the binary system.